 On the other hand if fermion multiplet is arranged to cancel anomaly, the \(f_{AA\pi}\) counter term must be set equal to zero; a non-zero value will mean that the current coupled to the axial vector gauge field is not conserved and the unphysical degree of freedom, \(\partial_\mu A^\mu\) may not decouple and we may end up with a non-unitary theory.

 It will be an interesting and useful exercise to see which of the above conclusions survive, and if any new results appear, in a non-abelian gauge theory involving vector as well as axial vector gauge fields.
-It is straightforward to see that non-abelian version of \(\Pi-A-A\) term in \(U(1)\) theory is \(\epsilon_{\mu\nu\lambda\sigma}D_\mu\pi_\nu F_{\lambda \sigma}\).
+It is straightforward to see that non-abelian version, of \(\pi\)-\(A\)-\(A\) counter term in \(U(1)\) theory, is \(\epsilon_{\mu\nu\lambda\sigma}D_\mu\pi_\nu F_{\lambda \sigma}\).
 In SQM of pure Yang Mills theory such term is gauge invariant and renormalizable by power counting.
 A priori, there is no reason to exclude such a term in SQM formulation of pure Yang Mills theory.

-For a realistic model, inclusion of a \(\epsilon_{\mu\nu\lambda\sigma}D_\mu\pi_\nu F_{\lambda \sigma}\) term can lead to a wide variety discrete symmetry violating interactions depending on coupling to the matter field.
-A study of phenomenological consequences for a realistic model will have to wait until important issues for a non-abelian gauge theories have been fully investigated.
+In the electroweak sector of realistic model, inclusion of a \(\epsilon_{\mu\nu\lambda\sigma} D_\mu\pi_\nu F_{\lambda \sigma}\) term in case of Yang Mills field will lead to a wide variety of \(C,P,T\) violating interactions depending on coupling to the matter field.
+In the strong sector it will have important implications for the \(U(1)\) problem and strong \(CP\) violation.
+A study of phenomenological consequences will have to wait until important issues for a non-abelian gauge theories have been fully investigated.

 I thank H.S.
 Mani for helpful discussions and Harikumar a useful suggestion.